WestHighMath/WestHighMath.github.io/_posts/2018-12-26-limits_continued.md

 \lim_{x \to 1} \frac{x^3 - x^2}{x-1} = 1
 $$

 The purpose of this section is to get you understand that conceptually, limits are not y-values.
 Sure, in some cases, you can plug in the x-value to find the limit, but like the example above, you sometimes can't do that.
+Limits describe the **behavior** of the function as it **approaches** an x-value.

 I'll discuss some techniques to solving limits like the one above in the next lesson.
 But first, let's look at some rules for limits.

-##
+## Rules for limits